philuttley/prog4aa/index.md

 2. Plot the result to discuss and share with colleagues.

 To do all that, we'll have to learn a little bit about programming.

+Following this introductory material, we will briefly introduce some tips on good Python programming style, before introducing the important
+Python modules for numerical work and data analysis in Astronomy and Astrophysics.
+These are Numpy, Scipy and Astropy.

 > ## Prerequisites
 >